Cougar softball splits with Bossier Parrish

 Bossier Parrish then scored four in the fourth for the 10-0 lead to get the win.

-The Cougars will continue the Spring Break when they travel to face Angelina College, who received votes in the softball poll, for a doubleheader on Thursday followed by a 4-game series with Trinity Valley Community College on Friday and Saturday.
+The Cougars continued the Spring Break trip, traveling to face Angelina College, who received votes in the softball poll, for a doubleheader on Thursday, March 17.
+WNCC won the first game 13-10 and lost the second 12-0.
+The team will head to Trinity Valley Community College on Friday and Saturday for a 4-game series.

 Game 1